wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/embodied/sample_pipelines/robotics_diffusion_transformer.rst

 After running the above command, you will get two files named ``text_embed_TransferCube-v1.pt`` and ``text_embed_PegInsertion-v1.pt`` in the ``<rdt_SOURCE_CODE_PATH>`` directory.

-3. You can download our fine-tuned weights from this link: `Download Link <https://eci.intel.com/embodied-sdk-docs/_downloads/RDT-sim-ft-weights.zip>`_, and then follow the instructions in ``<rdt_SOURCE_CODE_PATH>/scripts/convert/README.md`` to convert the model to the |OpenVINO| format.
+3. You can download our fine-tuned weights from this link: `Download Link <https://eci.intel.com/embodied-sdk-docs/_downloads/RDT-sim-ft-weights.zip>`_, and then follow the instructions in ``<rdt_SOURCE_CODE_PATH>/scripts/convert/README.md`` to convert the model to the OpenVINO™ format.

 .. note::